-About 2 months ago, it was announced that Pinar Del Rio would be releasing a very limited cigar run to be sold through (and only too members of) one of the main cigar forums that I frequent, BOTL.org (or Brothers of the Leaf).
-The owner of Pinar Del Rio cigars, Abraham Flores, and the people over at Burning Leaf Cigars decided to release this specific blend for the forum.
+About two months ago, it was announced that Pinar Del Rio would be releasing a very limited cigar run to be sold through—and only to members of—one of the main cigar forums that I frequent, BOTL.org (or Brothers of the Leaf).
+The owner of Pinar Del Rio cigars, Abe Flores, and the people over at Burning Leaf Cigars decided to release this specific blend for the forum.
 There are some plans to make this an annual release as well, although nothing is nailed down as of yet.

-- Cigar Reviewed: Pinar Del Río “Brother of the Leaf” (BOTL) Small Batch 2010
+- Cigar Reviewed: Pinar Del Río BOTL.org Small Batch 2010

 - Country of Origin: Dominican Republic

 - Filler: Nicaragua Corojo & Dominican Republic Habano

 - Vitola: Corona Gorda